 The build server can deploy the changes automatically if it's set up to do so and the build passes successfully, which removes the need to deploy changes manually after a push to the remote repository.

 The build server can also send build status notifications to Slack, emails, and other communication channels.
-This is useful since all members of your team will be notified if a build or deployment fails.
+This is useful because all members of your team get notified if a build or deployment fails.

 Since Mina shouldn't be used directly for deployment, we won't go into extreme lengths about it in this article.
 You can read more about the deployment process with Mina in the README.md of the Mina repository.